 This strategy worked as my back-up plan during a visit to Dublin until I accidentally stumbled upon Blazing Salads.

 Surpassingly, Dublin turned out to be a vegan traveler’s paradise.
 From my first unseasonably sunny November afternoon until gloomy morning a week later, I ate my weight in vegan delicacies from different stores and restaurants.
-Blazing Salads, however, remained my first love and the biggest obsession in Dublin.
+Blazing Salads, however, remained my first love and the biggest obsession.

 Blazing Salads – Vegan and Vegetarian Restaurant You Ought to Visit in Dublin

-Google brought this place to me.
-When the hunger overpowered the excitement of exploring a new city, I followed Google map directions and in a few minutes stood in front of a tiny place with big windows.
+Google took me to this place.
+When my hunger overpowered the excitement of exploring a new city, I followed Google map directions and in a few minutes stood in front of a tiny place with big windows.
 Blazing Salads, Whole Food Deli.
-The name itself suggested that you could find the abundance of vegan and vegetarian dishes here.
+The name suggested that I could find an abundance of vegan and vegetarian dishes here.